-- (a) make, remake, alter, break-up, process, recondition or treat the substance or thing; and - (b) change the substance or thing in a way that affects its properties or performance.
+(a) make, remake, alter, break-up, process, recondition or treat the substance or thing; and non-commercial, for the handling of a dangerous substance-see section 12.

+(b) change the substance or thing in a way that affects its properties or performance.